 - A multi-piece mailpack should be planned as a whole, with one theme.
 Keep the branding, tone and wording consistent throughout.

-Personalise your mailshot wherever possible
+Personalise your mailshot

 - Apart from the letter and envelope, you may be able to pre-print names on reply cards and order forms.